tmckenzie51/alien_invasion/README.md

 Assumption 4:
 No need to filter for invalid input.
 We will assume that all input is valid in terms or character/string capitalization, white spaces, equal signs, etc.

+Assumption 5:
+The number of aliens inputted in the command line argument will not be negative, and also will not be greater than the maximum integer value in GoLang

  ****How To Use****
  1. Fork/Clone Repository
  2. To run tests, run the following on the command line: